 - False confessions account or about 25% of these cases.

 - False or incorrect information from informants account for about 15% of these cases.

 A Living Example

 One Fort Lauderdale resident learned the value of a tested rape kit when he was exonerated for a sexual assault conviction that landed him in jail for eight years.
 According to reports, the individual was arrested and charged with sexual battery.
 Fearing a life sentence, he pled guilty to the crime and was sentenced to eight years.
 He reportedly explained later that his admission and plea resulted from alleged pressure by the prosecutor and his own court-appointed lawyer.

 Though a rape kit was collected, it was never tested prior to conviction and sat in storage from 1988 until 2007.
 The individual made a jailhouse request to have the evidence tested.
 As a result, the kit was sent to the Broward County Crime Lab where DNA proved his innocence in the case.

 Protecting Yourself before a Conviction

-An untested rape kit could lead to your wrongful conviction without a knowledgeable attorney on your side.
+An untested rape kit could lead to your wrongful conviction without a knowledgeable lawyer on your side.
 Remember that you are innocent until proven guilty in a court of law.
 What is to gain from confessing and pleading guilty to a crime that you did not commit?
 Without scientifically tested evidence, sexual battery cases often come down to one person’s word against another.
-As experienced attorney can use this circumstance to successfully argue that the sexual encounter was consensual.
-Your attorney may even successfully assert that the accused is making false allegations and no sexual encounter occurred.
+As experienced lawyer can use this circumstance to successfully argue that the sexual encounter was consensual.
+Your lawyer may even successfully assert that the accused is making false allegations and no sexual encounter occurred.

 If you are facing sexual battery charges, contact Ratzan & Faccidomo, LLC to discuss your case.
 Call today at (305) 330-3905 for a confidential and free consultation in Miami.